tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include course_image.html url="http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07" size="medium" filename="progwebsurvey" ext_print="png" ext_web="png" alt="Programmableweb survey" caption="Programmableweb survey showing that complete and accurate documentation is the most important factor for developers" %}

 John Musser, one of the founders of Programmableweb.com, emphasizes the importance of documentation in his presentations.
-In "10 reasons why developers hate your API," he says the number one reason developers hate your API is because "Your documentation sucks."
+In [10 reasons why developers hate your API](https://www.infoq.com/presentations/API-design-mistakes), he says the number one reason developers hate your API is because "Your documentation sucks."

 {% include random_ad2.html %}